 If you are struggling in relationships, try Al-Anon.

 Creating the Love You Want

 Think about the people in your life that made you feel special.
 How did they treat you?
 What made you feel like you could trust them?
 In order to recognize healthy love, start with your most treasured relationships.
 What about them makes you feel loved?

 Healthy love looks like:

 These are a few qualities that show dependability and commitment over time.
 It starts with you.
-Love is complicated but you can create healthier relationships by expanding your definition of love and letting yourself have it.
+You can create healthier relationships by letting yourself feel the love people have for you.

+Love connects us to each other and gives us hope.
 You deserve to have love in your life.
-Find ways to embrace it.
-Breathe it in as you think of someone who really loves you.
+Find ways to embrace the love and affection that you already have.
+Think of that trusted friend, or helpful neighbor that is reliable and supportive.
 Practice sitting with that love in your heart.
-That is a gift you can give yourself this holiday!
+That is a gift that you can give yourself!

 Join me for my weekly tips plus my free ebook on Confidence PLUS access to my private resource library filled with free downloads.
 Click the image below to sign up!